Consumer medicine information

 Do not take Minipress if:

-If you are not sure whether you should be taking Minipress, talk to your doctor or pharmacist.
+If you are not sure whether you should be taking Minipress, contact your doctor.

 If you have not told your doctor about any of the above, tell them before you start Minipress.